Board of Aldermen Meeting Minutes

 Call to Order and Pledge of Allegiance:

-On Tuesday, May 20, 2025 Mayor Patricia Landes called the regular session of the Lowry City Board of Aldermen meeting to order at 6 p.m. in the council room at city hall.
-Board members attending included West Ward Aldermen Sean Langston and Shirley Edmunds and East Ward Aldermen Charles Cone and Jackie Cutler.
-City employees attending the meeting included Water and Wastewater Superintendent Josh Muller, City Maintenance Worker Kenneth Walker and City Clerk John Farrell.
-A few people from the community also attended.
+Mayor Patricia Landes called the regular session of the Lowry City Board of Aldermen to order at 6 p.m. in the council room at city hall.
+Board members attending included East Ward Aldermen Charles Cone and Jackie Cutler, West Ward Aldermen Sean Langston and Shirley Edmunds.
+City employees attending the meeting included Police Chief Charles Hodges, Water and Wastewater Superintendent Josh Muller and City Clerk John Farrell.
+Fire Chief Justin Norris and several others from the community were also in attendance.
 Notice of the meeting was given pursuant to RSMo.
 610.020.
+The Pledge of Allegiance was led by Landes.

 Approval of Minutes: